Even-MW/SanityCodingDemoStart/README.md

 Clone the project.

+In your terminal run `sanity login`, choose the same login option that i used creating your sanity account.

 In the studio folder run `sanity init` to initialize a new studio project.

 This will be where we manage our data.